 Exemption language was removed from the definition of "debt-management services" and is now included in Section 3, which pertains to exempt agreements and persons so that all substantive exemption language is located in a single section.
 This section was revised to include an explicit reference to settlements as a type of debt-management service that an intermediary may provide under the Act.

-Subsection a.(10)(B) includes a definition for a plan that includes the debt settlement model of debt reduction to insure that all of the consumer protective language included in the act applies to individuals receiving assistance from a provider of the debt-management and the debt-settlement type.
+Subsection a.(9) was added to reflect a change in NCCUSL's draft in 2011 and in response to comments by LSNJ that the inclusion of lead generators was an important consumer protection.
+Subsection a.(11)(B) includes a definition for a plan that includes the debt settlement model of debt reduction to insure that all of the consumer protective language included in the act applies to individuals receiving assistance from a provider of the debt-management and the debt-settlement type.
 The added language was based on the enacted Illinois debt-settlement statute and a proposed New York bill.
-Subsection a.(12) was also revised in response to the comments from DOBI to add "and is or should be licensed pursuant to this act".
+Subsection a.(13) was also revised in response to the comments from DOBI to add "and is or should be licensed pursuant to this act".
 The definition of "trust account" was revised to reflect the language in the NCCUSL act.